23 Cloud microphysics

 \[ \begin{align} E_{s,l} = 1 \end{align} \]

-Analogous to Eq.
-(23.144) is obtained for the accretion of rain by snow
+Analogously to Eq.
+(23.144), one obtains for the accretion of rain by snow

 \[ \begin{align} Q_{a,s,r} &= E_{s,r}\rho_l'\pi^2n_{0,r}n_{0,s}\left|v_r - v_s\right|\left(\frac{1}{2\lambda_s^3\lambda_r^4} + \frac{2}{\lambda_s^2\lambda_r^5} + \frac{5}{\lambda_s\lambda_r^6}\right).\tag{23.149}\label{eq:q_asr} \end{align} \]